jamesmunns/yogslaw/README.md

 * Provide an easy, low-hassle way to pay for additional support and increased maintenance expectations

 ## What are **NOT** my goals?

+In my open source projects, I don't generally care about the following:

 * I am not interested in making my code "as widely usable/used as possible", at least not with this approach.
 * I am not interested in worrying about making code that is "incompatible with commercial usage", at least at the "free" tier